Medioec/ICT3x03-Team-33/README.md

 Navigate to "Containers" section.
 Then, click on the ports for any of the containers to access it.\

 4. Stop containers before building & making changes\
-On CLI, use the dev-build and dev-deploy convenience scripts for redeploying after making changes.
+On CLI, use the dev-deploy convenience script for redeploying after making changes.
 This does not remove the db volume.
 Alternatively, dev-kill will just stop all the deployed containers.\
 or\
 Use these commands:\
 `docker stop [container name]` (e.g., docker stop cinema-booking-database-1)\